-It is the Organization's policy that employees are required to take all meal and rest breaks as set forth above (unless you waive a meal period as set forth above).
-If you miss a meal or rest period (other than a waived meal period), you must report to your supervisor or People Services that you missed the meal or rest period and whether you missed the meal or rest period due to employer needs.
-If you miss a meal or rest period and do not report it, it will be considered your voluntary choice to skip the required break.
+It is the organization's policy that employees are required to take all meal and rest breaks as set forth above (unless waive a meal period as set forth above).
+If the employee missed a meal or rest period (other than a waived meal period), the employee must report to supervisor or People Services that the employee missed the meal or rest period and whether the employee missed the meal or rest period due to employer needs.
+If employees miss a meal or rest period and do not report it, it will be considered the employee voluntary choice to skip the required break.
 Employees are to immediately notify senior management in writing if they are not properly provided a meal or rest period.